cameronfr/CollaborativePhysics/README.md

 ## Modes
 Currently there are three modes.
-- Mode 0 allows for the user to draw static polygons.
+- Mode 0 allows the user to draw static polygons.
 The user draws the outline of a shape, and from this outline, the environment produces a polygon of similar shape.
 This polygon is static and is not affected by gravity.
-- Mode 1 allows for the user to create dynamic circles.
+- Mode 1 allows the user to create dynamic circles.
 These circles are affected by gravity and friction and are especially useful in exploring situations such as a ball rolling down a ramp.
-- Mode 2 allows user users can create dynamic polygons.
+- Mode 2 allows the user to create dynamic polygons.
 Similar to mode 0, the user draws each vertex, from which a polygon is produced.
 These polygons are affected by gravity and friction.
 Such objects are useful in explore the dynamics of blocks sliding down ramps and other scenarios.